Valerii Semenets

-Valerii V. Semenets (Валерій Васильович Семенець; born January 26, 1955, in Hrebinka) – rector of the Kharkiv National University of Radioelectronics, head of Academic Council, head of Admmission Board, professor of MTE Department, member of the specialized scientific council, Doctor of Technical Sciences, Professor.
+Valerii V. Semenets (Валерій Васильович Семенець; born January 26, 1955, in Hrebinka) – rector of the Kharkiv National University of Radioelectronics, head of Academic Council, head of Admission Board, professor of MTE Department, member of the specialized scientific council, Doctor of Technical Sciences, Professor.

 Biography

 1980 — graduated with honors from the Kharkiv institute of Radio Electronics, the diploma project "Logic Modules and Amplifiers of Information Converters".

 1984 — PhD thesis "Methods and Algorithms for Optimizing the Allocation of Heat Sources in Multi-crystalline Microassemblies, Taking into Account the Conditions for Tracing Electrical Connections."

 1992 — Doctoral thesis "Theoretical Foundations of Automated Design of Technical Systems based on Multicrystal Chips".

 1994 – Professor at the Biomedical Electronics Department.

 2003—2012 – Vice-rector of the Kharkiv National University of Radioelectronics.

 2017 — Rector of the Kharkiv National University of Radioelectronics.

 Scientific activities

 In 1997, at the Department of Biomedical Electronic Devices and Systems Professor Semenets created a research group on the development of biomedical equipment and multifunctional microprocessor systems.
 Twenty years ago, he founded a scientific school of microprocessor medical systems, which today leading of the professor O.G.
 Avrunin develops multifunctional microprocessor systems in medicine.
 Under the supervision of Valerii Semenets defended 3 doctoral dissertations and 8 PhD theses.

 In 2004—2005 under his leadership a set of multifunctional laboratory stands was created, which includes microcontrollers, signal processors, programmable integrated circuits, on the basis of which various autonomous control systems are developed.
 The complex is used not only in NURE, but also in many universities in Ukraine.

 In 2007—2012 under the guidance of Valerii Semenets, a hardware-software complex of high-precision neurosurgical interventions and functional diagnostics of external respiration was created.
 The complex is used in the neurosurgical and otorhinolaryngology departments of the Kharkiv Regional Clinical Hospital.

 In 2010—2012 for the first time in Ukraine under the leadership of Valerii Semenets developed and created a unique installation for remote conducting of laboratory works on technical disciplines.
 Used today in the distance learning.

 Scientific interests – CAD of electronic and medical devices.

 He is the editor-in-chief of journals "Automated control systems and automation devices", "Innovative technologies and scientific solutions for industries".
 He is IEEE member, chairman and a member of the organization and program committees of numerous international scientific conferences, such as TCSET, CAOL.
 Head of the Academic Council Kharkiv National University of Radioelectronics.